lequant40/portfolio_allocation_js/README.md

   Described by Raul Leote de Carvalho and al. in the research paper [Demystifying Equity Risk-Based Strategies: A Simple Alpha Plus Beta Description](https://doi.org/10.3905/jpm.2012.38.3.056).

 - Equal risk contributions (ERC) and risk budgeting (RB)
-  Extensively studied by [Thierry Roncalli](http://www.thierry-roncalli.com/) and al in misc. research papers ([The properties of equally weighted risk contribution portfolios](https://doi.org/10.3905/jpm.2010.36.4.060), [Managing Risk Exposures Using the Risk Budgeting Approach](https://ssrn.com/abstract=2009778)...).
+  Extensively studied by [Thierry Roncalli](http://www.thierry-roncalli.com/) and al in misc. research papers ([The properties of equally weighted risk contribution portfolios](https://doi.org/10.3905/jpm.2010.36.4.060), [Managing Risk Exposures Using the Risk Budgeting Approach](https://ssrn.com/abstract=2009778), [Constrained Risk Budgeting Portfolios](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3331184)...).

 - Equal risk bounding (ERB)
   Described in the research paper [Equal Risk Bounding is better than Risk Parity for portfolio selection](https://doi.org/10.1007/s10898-016-0477-6) by Francesco Cesarone and Fabio Tardella, the ERB portfolio is an ERC portfolio possibly not containing all the assets in the considered universe.